swagger-api/swaggerhub-maven-plugin/README.md

 A simple Maven plugin to access [SwaggerHub](https://swaggerhub.com) hosting of [OpenAPI/Swagger](https://swagger.io/specification/) definitions within a Maven build process, using the [SwaggerHub API](https://api.swaggerhub.com).

 ## Features
-* Download/upload API definitions from/to SwaggerHub.
+* Download/upload API and domain definitions from/to SwaggerHub.
-* Upload multiple API definitions at once.
+* Upload multiple API or domains at once.
 * Authenticate with an API key for restricted operations (for example, to download private definitions).
 * Automatically provision an SCM integration to update source control with changes made to definitions.
-* Supports YAML and JSON format for API definitions.
+* Supports YAML and JSON format for definitions.
 * Connects to SwaggerHub SaaS by default, with an optional configuration to point to a local SwaggerHub On-Premise instance.

 SwaggerHub On-Premise users need v.
 1.20.0 to provision SCM integrations via SwaggerHub Maven plugin.